Oakland Unlawful Gun Possession Lawyer

 Unlawful gun possession penalties range depending on many factors.
 The facts of your case are crucial, and it takes a skilled unlawful gun possession lawyer to create reasonable doubt in your case.

 Attorney Seth Morris is here to stand in your corner and fight to help you get your life back.
-Schedule your initial consultation today when you contact us through our quick contact form or at 510-225-9955.
+Schedule your initial consultation today when you contact our Oakland criminal attorneys through our quick contact form or at 510-225-9955.

 Morris Law Helps Reduce or Dismiss Your Penalties